alphagov/re-team-manual/source/documentation/automate-on-call-interruptible.md

     * Update the `TEAM` param and the name of the job
     * Set `MINIMUM_HEALTHY` as appropriate - this is passed into `awsc`'s `--min-healthy-percent` parameter.
 If the team has multiple worker nodes it can be set above 0%.

 Then when reviewing such requests, ensure they are sized appropriately and don't include a new subnet where they don't need to.
 Ensure the permissions are set up correctly and the requesting team knows the implications of the permissions chosen.
-To apply the change:

-* `gds aws techops terraform apply -target=module.concourse_keys -target=module.concourse_base -target=module.concourse_web`
-* `gds aws techops terraform apply`
-* Replace the web nodes by installing https://github.com/alphagov/awsc and running `gds aws techops -- awsc autoscaling migrate cd-concourse-web -m 50` - this should allow the new team's workers to connect.
-* Now use the `pipelines/deploy-info-pipeline.sh` script to set the `info` pipeline in the team.
-It should run successfully.
-* Now use `fly -t cd-main set-pipeline -p roll-instances -c reliability-engineering/terraform/deployments/gds-tech-ops/cd-main/pipelines/roll-instances.yml` to set the `roll-instances` pipeline in the main team.
-It should run successfully the next day.
+It will be continuously deployed by the `deploy` pipeline in the `main` team, after passing through the staging deployment.

 ## AWS Account Actions